-Technology is changing the face of healthcare as we know it, so it should come as no surprise that tech will also have a dramatic impact on healthcare recruiting.
+Healthcare recruitment technology is changing the face of medical hiring as we know it.
 Staying on the cutting edge is critical if you want to keep pace in one of the most competitive healthcare markets in modern history.

-Here, we’ll talk about some of the biggest ways technology is already shaping the future of recruiting in the medical field; from time-saving tools to artificial intelligence, and what to expect in the years ahead.
-But first, so we can fully understand the implications of emerging technologies, we have to address another looming issue in the healthcare field.
+Here, we’ll talk about some of the biggest ways technology is already shaping the future of recruiting in the medical field, from time-saving tools to artificial intelligence, and what to expect in the years ahead.
+But first, to fully understand the implications of emerging technologies, we must address another persistent issue in the healthcare field.

 The Healthcare Staffing Crisis

-To put it plainly, the staffing crisis in the medical field isn’t likely to be resolved any time soon.
-Add to that a faster-than-average growth in demand for physician assistants, pharmacy techs, physical therapists, and administrative support staff and you’ve got the hottest candidate job market in the nation.
+To put it plainly, the staffing shortage in the medical field isn’t likely to be resolved any time soon.
+Add to that a faster-than-average growth in demand for physician assistants, pharmacy techs, physical therapists, and administrative support staff.
+You’ve got one of the hottest candidate job markets in the nation.

 All of this means that your healthcare recruitment efforts must be sharper than ever.
-Investing in recruiting technology will help you keep pace with the massive growth of the industry, win top talent in a highly crowded landscape, and save time, which seems to be a more valuable resource than ever before.
+Investing in recruiting technology will help you keep pace with the industry’s massive growth, win top talent in a highly crowded landscape, and save time, which seems to be a more valuable resource than ever.

-From sourcing candidates to retaining top performers, here are six ways recruiting technology can strengthen your approach to staffing.
+From sourcing candidates to retaining top performers, here are seven ways healthcare recruitment technology can strengthen your approach to staffing.

-1. Recruiting technology widens the candidate pool more than ever before
+1. Widens the candidate pool more than ever before

-Tech tools will help us remove geographical barriers in sourcing and screening talent for both clinical and technical healthcare jobs.
+Tech tools have removed geographical barriers in sourcing and screening talent for clinical and technical healthcare jobs.

 VoIP services and video conferencing make it possible to conduct interviews from opposite sides of the country or anywhere around the world, with quality rivaling (and sometimes exceeding) that of an ordinary phone call.
 We’re fans of Skype for international calls and Join.me for video conferencing that does not require a software download.